 Mathematics and Statistics

-The Department of Mathematics and Statistics at Ohio Northern University will be recognized regionally and nationally for the premier undergraduate experience provided to students by a faculty committed to excellence in teaching, maintaining active research programs that stimulate undergraduate research, and engaged in outreach and service to profession, institution and community.
-A wide range of opportunities in academia and beyond are available for the students completing our mathematical statistics major.
+The Department of Mathematics and Statistics at Ohio Northern University strives be recognized regionally and nationally for the premier undergraduate experience provided to students by a faculty members who are committed to excellence in teaching; who maintain active research programs that stimulate undergraduate research; and who engage in outreach and service to profession, institution and community.
+A wide range of opportunities in academia and beyond are available for the students completing our majors.

-In the last seven years, our students gave more than 80 presentations at regional or national mathematics meetings and co-authored ten mathematics or statistics-related refereed publications.
-Among the graduate schools which accepted our students we can include Ohio State University, Purdue University, University of Florida, North Carolina State University, and the University of North Carolina, University of Nebraska Lincoln and Georgia Tech.
+In the last seven years, our students gave more than 80 presentations at regional or national mathematics meetings and co-authored 10 mathematics or statistics-related refereed publications.
+Among the graduate schools that accepted our students are Ohio State University, Purdue University, University of Florida, North Carolina State University, University of North Carolina, University of Nebraska Lincoln and Georgia Tech.

-We offer majors, leading to either the B.A. degree or the B.S. degree, in mathematics (with either the advanced mathematical studies, or teacher licensure concentrations), applied mathematics and statistics (with either the applied statistics and actuarial science concentrations) as well as minors in mathematics, applied mathematics and applied statistics.
+We offer majors, leading to either a Bachelor of Arts or Bachelor of Science, in mathematics (with either the advanced mathematical studies or teacher licensure concentrations), applied mathematics, and statistics (with either the applied statistics and actuarial science concentrations) as well as minors in mathematics, applied mathematics and applied statistics.
 Our secondary education program in mathematics is nationally accredited by the National Council of Teachers of Mathematics (NCTM).